-Dear Mr. Martin.
+Dear Mr. Martin,

-The Board of County Commissioners of Clark County offers support and acknowledges changes in the Greater Region Transportation Coordination Plan to the local unmet needs for Clark County.
+The Board of County Commissioners of Preble County offers support and acknowledges changes in the Greater Region Transportation Coordination Plan to the local unmet needs for Preble County.

-As part of the annual plan review process, the Human Services Transportation Council, a committee of Clark County-Springfield Transportation Coordination Planning Committee, met and reviewed the County's unmet transportation needs.
-The existing unmet needs for Clark County were drafted in 2018 for inclusion in the Greater Region Transportation Coordination Plan.
+As part of the annual plan review process, the Preble County Transportation Coordination Planning Committee met and reviewed the unmet transportation needs.
+The existing unmet needs for Preble County were drafted in 2018 for inclusion in the Greater Region Transportation Coordination Plan.
 Unmet needs had not been revisited at the local level since that time.
-The Human Services Transportation Council, and Clark County-Springfield Transportation Coordinating Committee determined during their review that some original needs should be revised, removed, and/or new needs added to be more reflective of the local environment.
-These changes will allow Clark County to focus on improving services and becoming more aligned with the Greater Region.
+The Preble County Transportation Coordination Planning Committee determined during their review that some original needs should be revised, removed, and/or new needs added to be more reflective of the local environment.
+These changes will allow Preble County to focus on improving services and becoming more aligned with the Greater Region.

-Clark County requests that the updated needs be incorporated by MVRPC, as the Regional Coordinating Agency, as you complete the 2021 Greater Region Transportation Coordination Plan update.
+Preble County requests that the updated needs be incorporated by MVRPC, as the Regional Coordinating Agency, as you complete the 2022 Greater Region Transportation Coordination Plan update.

-Clark County is committed to continued investment in regional transportation coordination in order to move the Greater Region forward and increase access in mobility.
+Preble County is committed to continued investment in regional transportation coordination in order to move the Greater Region forward and increase access in mobility.

-Sincerely
+Sincerely,

-Melanie Flax Wilt, Commission President Clark County Board of County Commissioners
+David Haber, President Preble County Board of County Commissioners